-Abbreviations menuapply \tilde{O} Def abbr < > Delete Undelete Department Recd Division Report
+Abbreviations menu Apply Õ Def abbr <> Delete Undelete Detail

-Detai

-Def abbr COMMAND
+Department Division Memo

+Recd Report Status
-To define a new abbreviation:

-- In a document window, select or type the text that is to be the expansion of the new abbreviation. - On the Abbreviations menu above the window, fill in the Def abbr blank with the name of the abbreviation you are defining. - 3.
-MARK the Def abbr command on the Abbreviations menu.
+Def abbr command To define a new abbreviation: 1.
+In a document window, select or type the text that is to be the expansion of the new abbreviation.
+2. On the Abbreviations menu above the window, fill in the Def abbr blank with the name of the abbreviation you are defining.
+3. MARK the Def abbr command on the Abbreviations menu.
 The new abbreviation is defined, with the selected text as its expansion.

-Delete COMMAND

-To delete an abbreviation from your catalog:

-- MARK the abbreviation name to be deleted in your Abbreviations catalog. - MARK the Delete command on the Abbreviations menu.
-A line will be drawn through the abbreviation. - 3.
-MARK Apply in the Abbreviations menu.

-Warning: Once you have completed the above steps your abbreviation is permanently deleted from your disk.
+Delete COMMAND To delete a n abbreviation from your catalog: 1.
+MARK the abbreviation name to be deleted in your Abbreviations catalog.
+2. MARK the Delete command on the Abbreviations menu.
+A line will be drawn through the abbreviation.
+3. MARK Apply in the Abbreviations menu.
+Warning: steps your your disk.
+Once you have completed the above abbreviation is permanently deleted from Undelete command To undelete e an abbreviation from your catalog: Warning: This may only be done if you have not Step 3 above.
+1. MARK the abbreviation to be undeleted in your Abbreviations catalog.
+2. MARK the Undelete command on the Abbreviations menu.

-Undelete COMMAND

-To undelete an abbreviation from your catalog:

-Warning: This may only be done if you have not completed Step 3 above.

-- 1. MARK the abbreviation to be undeleted in your Abbreviations catalog. - MARK the Undelete command on the Abbreviations menu.
 The line through the abbreviation will be removed.

-Detail COMMAND

-Marking the Detail command on the Abbreviations menu will allow you to inspect the expansions defined for each of the abbreviations.
+Detail COMMAND Marking the Detail command on the Abbreviations menu will allow you to inspect the expansions defined for each of the abbreviations.
 This causes the expansions to be displayed along with the abbreviations themselves.
 In this format each abbreviation occupies a full line of the abbreviations window (or more if the expansion is especially long).
 To get back to the undetailed catalog, MARK Detail on the Abbreviations menu again.

-TO CLOSE ABBREVIATIONS MENU
+TO CLOSE ABBREVIATIONS M IENU MARK Õon the Abbreviations menu.
+RELATED TOPICS See the following components for further information on related topics: MARKING MENU COMMANDS EDITING A MENU BRACKET SELECTING TEXT INSERTING TEXT